0danteh/Bug-Bounty-Utilities/oneliner/findingkeys.md

 You must follow `recon.md` first otherwise this won't work.

 - It filters by `.js` files
-- Run `SecretFinder` to look for keys -- remember to change the path as needed
+- Run `SecretFinder` to look for leaked keys (API keys or AWS secrets or whatever is leaked) -- remember to change the path as needed

 ```sh
 grep ".js$" filterparam.txt | uro | anew jsfiles.txt && while read url; do python3 /../../SecretFinder/SecretFinder.py -i $url -o cli >> secret.txt; done < jsfiles.txt